Commonly Viewed Specialties

 Learn MoreHematology

 Hematopathology focuses on the study, testing and diagnosis of conditions related to the blood, bone marrow and lymph nodes.
-These conditions include anemia, bleeding disorders, blood cancers, and lymphomas.
+These conditions include anemia, bleeding disorders, blood cancers and lymphomas.

 Interdisciplinary collaboration

-Hematopathologists work closely with other healthcare professionals to provide a diagnosis that optimizes treatment and management plans for patients with blood disorders.
-They collaborate with primary care physicians, surgeons, hematologists, oncologists, and other specialists to develop a multidisciplinary approach tailored to each patient's needs.
+Hematopathologists work closely with other health care professionals to provide a diagnosis that optimizes treatment and management plans for patients with blood disorders.
+They collaborate with primary care physicians, surgeons, hematologists, oncologists and other specialists to develop a multidisciplinary approach tailored to each patient's needs.
 Hematopathologists also monitor your progress throughout treatment.
-By regularly assessing your blood, bone marrow, or lymphoid samples, they help your healthcare team make necessary adjustments, ensuring that your therapy or condition management remains optimized for the best possible outcomes.
+By regularly assessing your blood, bone marrow or lymphoid samples, they help your health care team make necessary adjustments, ensuring that your therapy or condition management remains optimized for the best possible outcomes.

 Conditions and Treatments